The 2018-19 Faculty Handbook provides information for all Palm Beach State College Faculty.

 In order to support Palm Beach State College's commitment to student success, a web grading tool was developed to provide faculty with an efficient and sustainable way to assign mid-term grades to students.
 When faculty enter grades in the system, grades are emailed to students through the Palm Beach State College student email system.
 Grades are not stored nor used in any calculations of grade point average.
 The use of the tool is not required; however faculty are required to deliver a mid-term grade in some form - using this web form, some other form of written communication to the student, in private consultation with the student, or through an online grade book.
 Faculty MAY NOT post grades on doors or some other form of public display of grades.

-The web tool is programmed to provide a two-week window in which a mid-term grade may be entered.
+The web tool is programmed to provide a two-week window* in which a mid-term grades may be entered.
 The following table displays the dates for the 2017-18 Academic Year:

 Accessing the Mid-Term Grading Tool

 The mid-term grading tool is located on the EmployeeWeb page